sweattep/ancient_quotes/README.md

 >Let their table be a snare before them, and their reward a stumbling block.

+>do not let the hatred of a people prevent you from being just.
+Be just
+>
 >I sigh when food is put before me, and my groans pour out like water.

 >Yeshua said to them, “My personal food is that I do the will of him who has sent me and finish His work